droidian-perseus/droidian-perseus-guide/README.md

 ### Additional tweaks
 For other tweaks, open the `King's Cross` terminal app, and run `beryllium-extras.sh`.
 The following options are available:
-- Notch fix (moves the clock from its original invisible position to the left side)
+- Notch fix (moves the clock from its original invisible position to the right side)
 - Switching between dark mode and light mode (Adwaita theme)
 - Automated installation of Waydroid